dragonwasrobot/dragonwasrobot.github.io/_posts/2015-12-20-rotating-pascal-s-triangle-and-the-binomial-coefficient.md

 #### 3.1 Lifting the rotated binomial coefficient from the rotated Pascal's triangle

-Just as in the previous post, we can reduce the formalization of the rotated Pascal's triangle into a computable function, `rotated_binomial_coefficient`, by mapping the base cases and the inductive case of our formalization to the base cases and inductive cases of our function, i.e. the row and column indices, `r` and `c`.
+Just as in the previous post, we can reduce the formalization of the rotated Pascal's triangle into a computable function, `rotatedBinomialCoefficient`, by mapping the base cases and the inductive case of our formalization to the base cases and inductive cases of our function, i.e. the row and column indices, `r` and `c`.
 Thus, if we take a look at the two base cases, $$\binom{0}{c}_r = 1$$